-The CONTRACTOR shall comply with all Environmental Commitments set forth in the relevant project Programmatic Categorical Exclusions (PCE) and Non-Programmatic Categorical Exclusions (NPCE).
+The CONTRACTOR shall comply with all Environmental Commitments set forth in the relevant project Programmatic Categorical Exclusions (PCE).
 The following list of Environmental Commitments and instructions outline requirements and responsibilities for SCDOT and the CONTRACTOR regarding fulfilling the Environmental Commitments for the Project.

-2.1 Environmental Commitments Applicable to All Package 17 Bridges a.
+2.1 Environmental Commitments

+a.
 The CONTRACTOR(s) will be required to minimize possible water quality impacts through implementation of BMPs, reflecting policies contained in 23 CFR 650B and the Department's Supplemental Specification on Erosion Control Measures (latest edition) and Supplemental Technical Specifications on Seeding (latest edition).
 Other measures including seeding, silt fences, sediment basins, etc. as appropriate will be implemented during construction to minimize impacts to water quality.